-Norwegian Church Aid has three main sources of revenue: private donors, contributions from the Norwegian authorities, and international donors.
+Norwegian Church Aid has three main sources of revenue: private individual donors, contributions from the Norwegian authorities, and international donors.

 The rest of our revenue comes from Norad and the Norwegian Ministry of Foreign Affairs.
 We are the largest recipient of public funding among the non-governmental development organisations in Norway.